By PAUL GESSING

 Rio Grande Foundation

-Paul Gessing is president of New Mexico’s Rio Grande Foundation.
-The Rio Grande Foundation states that it is an independent, non-partisan, tax-exempt research and educational organization dedicated to promoting prosperity for New Mexico based on principles of limited government, economic freedom and individual responsibility.
+Gessing is president of the Rio Grande Foundation an independent, non-partisan, tax-exempt research and educational organization dedicated to promoting prosperity for New Mexico based on principles of limited government, economic freedom and individual responsibility.